SalvoLunar/maynooth-fc-hugo/site/content/post/making-sense.md

 The late **Liam Devine** had the football world at his feet when serious illness cut short a career, which seemed to have no limits.
 Plying his trade with Shelbourne and Dundalk, Liam was in the mould of an old-fashioned winger or in midfield, where he showed an intelligent flair.
 Liam played in the League and Cup double-winning Dundalk team in 1978-79 and excelled in Dundalk's European Cup campaign, scoring against Hibernian Malta and Linfield, and featuring in the 3-2 defeat by Glasgow Celtic.

-\[Add image of Liam Devine and reference the call for archive material etc]
+\[Going to add link and a reference the call for archive material etc]

-\[Need an end line or two]
+\[Need an end line or two for this whole piece]